amandayu1/real-time-chat-app/README.md

 # Real Time Chat App

-This project was created using React, it stores chat messages using Firebase Real allows user authentication when signing up/ creating an account and .
+This project was created using React, it stores chat messages using Firebase Realtime Database and allows user authentication when signing up/ creating an account by using Firebase authentication.
 The styling was created with the help of Bootstrap.